itsluketwist/psycopg-patterns/README.md

 ## *inspiration*

-This is currently how I like to make python projects/libraries, it ain't that deep.
+I found myself re-writing similar code every time I used `psycopg`, decided to package it up for myself.